prestonharberts/bib/Bible/isa5.md

 ###### 27
 > None tire or stumble,
 > They don’t stop to nap or sleep.
->  “ They don’t loosen their belts,
+> “They don’t loosen their belts,
->  “ Or unstrap their sandals to rest.
+> “Or unstrap their sandals to rest.
 ###### 28
->  “ Their arrows are sharpened,
+> “Their arrows are sharpened,
->  “ And all their bows are prepared.
+> “And all their bows are prepared.
->  “ The hooves of their horses are hard as flint,
+> “The hooves of their horses are hard as flint,
->  “ And their chariot wheels are like a windstorm.
+> “And their chariot wheels are like a windstorm.
 ###### 29
->  “ Their roar is like a lion’s;
+> “Their roar is like a lion’s;
->  “ They roar like young lions.
+> “They roar like young lions.
->  “ They growl and seize their prey;
+> “They growl and seize their prey;
->  “ They drag it away and no one can come to the rescue.
+> “They drag it away and no one can come to the rescue.
 ###### 30
->  “ At that time they will growl over their prey,
+> “At that time they will growl over their prey,
->  “ It will sound like sea waves crashing against rocks.
+> “It will sound like sea waves crashing against rocks.
->  “ One will look out over the land and see the darkness of disaster,
+> “One will look out over the land and see the darkness of disaster,
->  “ Clouds will turn the light into darkness.
+> “Clouds will turn the light into darkness.